t-haskell/Decision-Trees_IBM.ML/README.md

 ## Results

 - Compare the predicted values with actual values.
-- Analyze the accuracy of the Decision Tree model.
+- Based upon subset accuracy of predicted labels matching actual values, computed accuracy of this tree is 0.983